apache/rya/extras/rya.manual/src/site/markdown/querydata.md

 -->
 # Query Data

-There are a few mechanisms to query data
+Apache Rya has a few mechanisms to query data

 ## Web JSP endpoint